ingo/ingo.github.io/_recipes/black_sesame_summer_dressing.md

 ---
-title: Black Sesame Summer Dressing
 category: Sides
-description: This is a light, Asian influenced salad dressing.
-It works equally well spilled onto a simple bed of lettuce leaves, or a more complex salad.
-Salad lettuces are especially fresh and abundant in the summer --thus the name.
+description: "This is a light, Asian influenced salad dressing.
+It works equally well\
+  \ spilled onto a simple bed of lettuce leaves, or a more complex salad.
+Salad\_\
+  lettuces are especially fresh and abundant in the summer --thus the name."
 image: black_sesame_summer_dressing.jpg
 size: 1 cup
 time: 20 minutes
+title: Black Sesame Summer Dressing
 ---
 This dressing works well on a very simple salad, like the Boston lettuce shown here.

 ### Ingredients